LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 ### 2.3 Indigenous LLMs and Cultural Contextualization

-The development of indigenous LLMs (e.g., CLOVA in Korea, Baidu ERNIE in China) offers natural experiments in cultural alignment.
-These models incorporate local language data, cultural knowledge, and regional fine-tuning.
-Early evaluations suggest improved performance on culturally-specific tasks, but systematic survey simulation comparisons remain absent.
+The development of indigenous LLMs (e.g., HyperCLOVA in Korea) offers natural experiments in cultural alignment.
+These models incorporate local language data, cultural knowledge, and regional fine-tuning (Kim et al., 2021).
+However, systematic survey-simulation comparisons that directly benchmark distributional alignment remain limited.

 This study provides a systematic comparison of indigenous versus global LLMs on culturally-sensitive survey simulation, using standardized metrics and statistical validation.